meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--ignore-snapshot-if-db-exists`
 **Default value**: `false`

-Prevents a MeiliSearch instance with an existing database from throwing an error when `--import-snapshot` is used.
+Prevents a MeiliSearch instance with an existing database from throwing an error when using `--import-snapshot`.

 This command will throw an error if `--import-snapshot` is not defined.

-This option is not available as an environment variable.
+*This option is not available as an environment variable.*

 ### SSL Authentication Path